-At the bottom of the page, I've also include a few more parks that are a little further away, but are quite famous.
+At the bottom of the page, I've also included a few more parks that are a little further away, but are quite famous.
 This way you can decide if you want to spend just the day or a couple of days admiring these gigantic beauties.

 Disclaimer: I receive a small commission from some of the links on this page.

 What is the difference between redwoods and sequoias?
 Even though many people confuse them, they are closely related and yet not the same.

 Coastal Redwoods are only found near the coast in California between the northern border of the state and then south to the Big Sur area.
 They are the tallest trees in the world and live to be several hundred years old.